jbwharris/hackintosh-msi-GL72M-7RDX/README.md

 ## Installation Notes

 ### Fixing Bluetooth on BCM94350ZAE
 Installed latest BrcmFirmwareRepo.kext and BrcmNonPatchRAM2.kext from https://bitbucket.org/RehabMan/os-x-brcmpatchram/downloads/ using Kext Utility to Library/Extensions.
+Had to make sure SIP was disabled first or this work.
 Found out why it wasn't working was because my USB ports were messed up.
-I used Hackintool 1.8.2 to figure out which ports were which and this fixed my Bluetooth issue, as well as my webcam regression.
+I used Hackintool 1.8.2 to figure out which ports were which and this got Bluetooth to show up in my system preferences.
+In fixing my HDMI by implementing RehabMan's [config_HD615_620_630_640_650.plist](https://github.com/RehabMan/OS-X-Clover-Laptop-Config/blob/master/config_HD615_620_630_640_650.plist) it seemed to fix my Bluetooth issues too.

+### HDMI video out
+It took me awhile to get this working, but using RehabMan's [config_HD615_620_630_640_650.plist](https://github.com/RehabMan/OS-X-Clover-Laptop-Config/blob/master/config_HD615_620_630_640_650.plist) I was able to get HDMI out working properly.

 ### USB Port Limit
 I used Hackintool 1.8.2 to fix my USB ports, along with a few other issues.
-It generated a new USBPorts.kext for my system and installed L/E
+It generated a new USBPorts.kext for my system and installed it in kexts/other

 ### Audio using WhateverGreen (was working, now not)
 - Replaced the AudioPatcher method with an entry under Devices->Properties Devices: PciRoot(0x0)/Pci(0x1f,0x3) Properties Key:layout-id Properties Value: 62000000 Value Type: Data
-- I reverted to using Devices/Inject Audio 98 in my config.plist and my audio started working again.
-Left the WEG setup in here in case it's useful to anyone else.

 ### Webcam Functionality
 - The webcam does work, though it needs to be activated using the keyboard shortcut of Function + F6.
 I found this is a little sketchy as it didn't work if I needed it in the browser unless I already had the webcam active in Photo Booth after using the shortcut.
 Though once I had it working, it seems to be working on-going without needing to be pre-started like that.